 This Library guide assists students and researchers with finding appropriate resources for teaching practice and research; and with embedding Aboriginal and Torres Strait Islander perspectives across the curriculum.

 Locate material using both Library catalogues and other research resources.
-The Wingara Mura Research Library also includes many children's books which represent historical changes in the writing and illustration of books about Aboriginal and Torres Strait Islander People.
-Use the University of Sydney Library Search to find items in the Wingara Mura Research Library's collection.
+At the University of Sydney, Fisher Library's Curriculum Collection includes children's books with Aboriginal and Torres Strait Islander perspectives.
+The Wingara Mura Research Library in the Wooley Building also includes many children's books which represent historical changes in the writing and illustration of books about Aboriginal and Torres Strait Islander People.
+Use the University of Sydney Library's Advanced Search to find items in the Fisher Curriculum and the Wingara Mura Research Library collections.

 Council, State and National Libraries

-Local council libraries will have picture book collections, YA fiction collections and children's non fiction collections.
+Local government libraries have picture book collections, YA fiction collections and children's non fiction collections.

 State Libraries frequently include collections and digital collections that relate to Aboriginal and Torres Strait islander communities within their states.
-Resources are also created for teachers and teaching.
+Some have created resources to support teachers and students.

 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)